fleipold/themedoc/README.md

 conveniently bundled into a yaml file.
 Also it allows to bundle other resources into the theme and takes care of making them available through the command line.

+# Release Notes

+## Release 0.2

+* If no theme is given themedoc now defaults to `default-html`
+* Doesn't depend on the extension of the input file (no more than `pandoc`)
+* `default` theme now uses pdf-latex
+* Added `default`
+* Writes a message to stdout that states output file
+* `--list-themes` lists the themes available
+* Now we also support snippets to be inserted before and after the body

+# TODO

+* Should see why it doesn't run rb 1.8
+   * Testing needed
+* propagate exit code
+    - don't forget cleanup
+    - propagate pandocs stderr
+* implement `--version`
+* Make `--list-themes` more robust by checking for files to be directories